What’s the lowdown?

 Some irregular bleeding and spotting are totally normal during the first few months of continuous pill taking.
 This does tend to lessen over time, though, and most women find that it becomes less of an issue when it does occur.

-You don’t need to contact your healthcare provider before trying this method, and it usually works to lessen or stop any bleeding or spotting.
-If it doesn’t settle, however, do get in touch with your GP so that they can check for other causes, such as sexually transmitted infections.
+You don’t need to contact your healthcare provider before trying this way of taking the pill, and it usually works to lessen or stop any bleeding or spotting.
+If it doesn’t settle, however, do check out our blog on spotting on contraception and when you should see your GP.

-If you do decide to take a four-day break, there’s no need to use any other forms of contraception; your pill will continue to protect you against pregnancy.
+If you do decide to take a four-day or seven-day break, there’s no need to use any other forms of contraception; as long as you’ve taken 21 consecutive active pills, your pill will continue to protect you against pregnancy.

 My doctor/pharmacist hasn’t heard of continuous pill taking – what should I do?

-The push for more women to have the option of taking the combined pill back to back is relatively recent, and it can take years for new research to reach GPs and other healthcare providers.
+The push for more women to have the option of taking the combined pill back to back is relatively recent, and unfortunately it can take time for changes in guidance to reach GPs and other healthcare providers.

-If your doctor or pharmacist hasn’t heard of the new guidelines, download the Family Planning Association’s leaflet about combined contraception and take it with you, referencing pages 11 and 12.
+If your doctor or pharmacist hasn’t heard of the new guidelines, download the Family Planning Association’s leaflet⁴ about combined contraception and take it with you, referencing pages 11 and 12.